wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 Third, the paper also claims that none of the prior hash table proposals support multiple page sizes in the same table, neither can they support process-private page tables, complicating common tasks such as address iteration for a certain process and huge pages.

+To address these challenges, the paper proposes adopting cuckoo hashing into page table designs.
+Cuckoo hashing is a conflict resolution algorithm that allows the conflicting key to be rehashed to a different location when conflict occurs.
+In Cuckoo hashing, multiple hash algorithms are implemented.
+The hash value is directly mapped to the table's element array.